What are Stakeholders?

-Stakeholders are individuals (or groups) that can either impact the success and execution of a product, or are impacted by a product.
-The first “upstream” category includes everyone who must contribute to or approve of the activities required to design, build, and bring the product to market.
-The second “downstream” batch includes both those who purchase or use the product, as well as those who must support, sell, and market it.
+Stakeholders are individuals (or groups) that can either impact the success and execution or are impacted by a product.
+The first “upstream” category includes everyone who must contribute to or approve the activities required to design, build, and bring the product to market.
+The second “downstream” batch consists of both those who purchase or use the product and those who must support, sell, and market it.

-Products aren’t built in a vacuum; it takes lots of resources and support to create them, more to successfully sell and distribute them, and even more to support them in the field… in addition to the people and companies that end up purchasing and using them.
+Products aren’t built in a vacuum; it takes lots of resources and supports to create them, more to successfully sell and distribute them, and even more to help them in the field.
 Since they wield a disproportionate amount of influence in a product manager’s ability to execute, securing the favor and avoiding the wrath of stakeholders is of paramount importance.

-When supportive, stakeholders can grease the wheels of progress for product teams; whether it’s allocating budgets, quashing the concerns of doubting coworkers, wooing important customers, or simply providing their stamp of approval whenever called upon.
+When supportive, stakeholders can grease the wheels of progress for product teams, whether it’s allocating budgets, quashing the concerns of doubting coworkers, wooing essential customers, or simply providing their stamp of approval whenever called upon.
 An engaged and excited stakeholder creates momentum for the entire initiative and frees product managers from feeling like they’re Don Quixote taking on windmills.

-However, stakeholders can also make a product manager’s life difficult when they’re not fully onboard.
-Not only can they withhold their own endorsement and support, but other stakeholders may take notice of their reticence and similarly fail to provide consent when it’s needed most.
+However, stakeholders can also make a product manager’s life difficult when they’re not fully on board.
+Not only can they withhold their endorsement and support, but other stakeholders may take notice of their reluctance and similarly fail to provide consent when it’s needed most.

-With these hard truths in mind, it’s critical for product managers to not only win over stakeholders for a given project, but to cultivate strong relationships with them.
-This relationship will yield value in the future so they are by default inclined to trust and agree with product management’s recommendations.
-Having that strong and established foundation makes it easier to convince them of things down the line when they’re less confident about a particular topic.
+With these hard truths in mind, product managers must win over stakeholders for a given project and cultivate strong relationships with them.
+This relationship will yield value in the future, so they are by default inclined to trust and agree with product management’s recommendations.
+Having that solid and established foundation makes it easier to convince them of things down the line when they’re less confident about a particular topic.

-Although some stakeholders are obvious, some may be less discernible at first glance.
-When product managers get started at a new company or begin working on a different product, it’s useful to take the time and perform some stakeholder analysis to identify who may be relevant for that particular situation.
+Although some stakeholders are apparent, some may be less discernible at first glance.
+When product managers get started at a new company or begin working on a different product, it’s helpful to take the time and perform some stakeholder analysis to identify who may be relevant for that particular situation.

 Regardless, stakeholders typically have a few common characteristics:

-- They have a clear perspective in relation to the product—Not only do stakeholders have meaningful opinions, but it’s very clear why they care about it.
+- They have a clear perspective concerning the product—Not only do stakeholders have meaningful opinions, but it’s evident why they care about it.
 Internal executives want to make sure the product is aligned with corporate strategy and hitting its numbers.
-If they’re in a related department (such as sales, technology or support) their daily lives are impacted by product decisions.
+If they’re in a related department (such as sales, technology, or support), their daily lives are impacted by product decisions.
 Investors and board members are worried about financial performance, market share, and valuation.
-Partners and suppliers have a vested interest in how the product impacts their own businesses.
+Partners and suppliers have a vested interest in how the product impacts their businesses.
 Finally, key customers are worried about how the product will continue to support their needs and increase its value over time.

 - Stakeholders aren’t easily replaceable—A stakeholder’s importance is tied to the unique value they bring to the table.
 While the individual filling the role might be swapped out, the CFO still must bless the pricing plan, etc.